sujal-choudhary/Xplorer/README.md

 1. Run the tool using the command:
     ```sh
     python xplorer.py
     ```

 2. When prompted, enter the IP address you want to look up.

+3. If you could not enter any IP address and enter, then this tool show your own IP address details

-3. The tool will display detailed information about the IP address, including:
+4. The tool will display detailed information about the IP address, including:

     - Country
     - Region